-In order to successfully petition for divorce, you must show that one of a number of grounds have been met.
-If your partner has committed adultery, if they have acted unreasonably in the eyes of the court, if you have separated for two or five years dependent on whether you have the other party’s consent, or if you have been deserted, then these are considered adequate grounds for divorce.
+In order to successfully petition for divorce, you must show that one of a number of grounds have been met: If your partner has committed adultery, if they have acted unreasonably in the eyes of the court, if you have separated for two years and you have your spouse’s consent to the divorce, or five years irrespective of their consent, or if you have been deserted.

 Same sex marriages were introduced in the UK in 2014, and while this means that couples in a same-sex marriage can enjoy the same rights and privileges as those in an opposite-sex marriage, there is one notable exception.
-Legislators could not agree on what is considered as consummation in a same-sex relationship, which means that adultery with another person of the same sex cannot be given as grounds for divorce.
+There is no consensus on the definition of consummation in a same-sex relationship, which means that adultery with another person of the same sex cannot be given as grounds for divorce.

 Aside from this exception, the grounds for divorce and court proceedings for same-sex couples are exactly the same as those for opposite-sex couples.

 An uncontested or unchallenged divorce petition will not usually require either party to attend a court hearing.
 Typically, an uncontested divorce will take about 6 months to pass through the UK courts.

 However, where the other party contests the grounds for divorce, or if you wish to contest the divorce yourself, then it may be necessary to appear in court.
 Employing the services of an experienced divorce solicitor will help ensure that you are fully prepared for your court appearance, and that the process will go as smoothly as possible.

 With years of experience as divorce solicitors behind us, we know just how emotional a contested divorce can become.
 We are here to provide you with as much support as we can, including referring you to professional counsellors.
 You, your health and wellbeing will always be our top priority.